MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/System-Requirements-for-Microsoft-Dynamics-NAV.md

 ---
 # System Requirements for Microsoft Dynamics NAV TENERIFE
-The following sections list the specifications of minimum hardware and software requirements to install and run [!INCLUDE[navnowlong](includes/navnowlong_md.md)]. **Minimum** means that later versions \(such as SP1, SP2, or R2 versions\) of a required software product are also supported.
+The following sections list the minimum hardware and software requirements to install and run [!INCLUDE[navnowlong](includes/navnowlong_md.md)]. **Minimum** means that later versions \(such as SP1, SP2, or R2 versions\) of a required software product are also supported.

 **Client components**